nacyot/dockerfiles/README.md

 }
 ```

-If 502 bad gateway error happen, add these settings to nginx.conf.
+If 502 bad gateway error happen, add these settings to `nginx.conf`.

 ```nginx
 http {